groupdocs-watermark-cloud/GroupDocs.Watermark-Products/english/watermark/_index.md

 ############################# Header ############################
 title: "Documents & Images Watermarking Solution"
-description: "Flexible documents watermarking solution for professionals to manipulate watermarks within documents in any language or platform.‎"
+description: "Flexible documents watermarking solution for professionals to manipulate watermarks within documents in any language or platform."

 ############################# APIs ###############################
 apis: